 Your kids’ best defense against these threats is having the knowledge, tools and internet savvy they need to use devices safely, and the resources we’ve included below can help you identify issues and start conversations about them.

 General Tips and Resources

-The Federal Trade Commission has some great general resource pages to help you get started protecting your kids online.
-This page provides links to articles about a variety of topics related to kids’ online safety.
-It’s a great place to learn about online threats and how to talk to your kids about them.
-This page has a booklet written specifically for children, a video about cyberbullying and a collection of resources for parents and teachers to use to educate kids and stay up to date on online security issues.
+The Federal Trade Commission has a great general resource page to help you get started protecting your kids online.
+It includes a booklet written specifically for children, a video about cyberbullying and a collection of resources for parents and teachers to use to educate kids and stay up to date on online security issues.